 Dawn Anita’s roots are deeply embedded in country music.
 She grew up in a musical family and has been singing since the age of 7.
 Her folks would host regular Saturday Night Music Fests, and folks would come from miles around to sing and play music, and she could hardly wait to get her turn to get up and sing.
 A real cowgirl, she was raised on a ranch in southern Oklahoma, and she and her husband currently live on a ranch near where she lived as a child.
 She is equally at home on horseback or on the stage singing or reciting her cowboy poetry.
 She has performed throughout the US, Canada and the Caribbean.
-Early in her career she spent five years singing with the famed Texas Playboys and has performed with artists like Red Steagall, Hank Thompson, Mel Tillis, Johnny Russell, Willie Nelson, Gene Watson, Joe Diffie and Tanya Tucker.
+Early in her career she spent five years singing with the famed Texas Playboys and has performed with artists like Red Steagall, Hank Thompson, Mel Tillis, Johnny Russell, Johnny Rodriguez, Charley Pride, Willie Nelson, Gene Watson, Joe Diffie and Tanya Tucker.
 She has received numerous awards during her career for her singing, song writing and poetry, including “Female Vocalist & Entertainer of the Year” at the Oklahoma Opry, and she was named the 2017 Ms Senior Oklahoma of America.
 She has released several albums over the years, and in November 2017 she released a western album entitled Down on Wildhorse Creek, which was nominated for Album of the Year with the Academy of Western Artists Association and the Pro Cowboy Country Artist Association.
-In November 2018, she released an album entitled The Country In Me , and it is nominated as Album of the Year with AWA, and is receiving great air play in the states as well as overseas.
+In November 2018, she released an album entitled The Country In Me , and it was nominated as Album of the Year with AWA..
 In March 2019 she was named by AWA as the 2018 “Western Female Vocalist of the Year.”
-Her current album Saddlin’ Up For God, Country & Cowboys was released in October of 2019, and is receiving lots of air play in the states and overseas.
+Her album Saddlin’ Up For God, Country & Cowboys was released in October of 2019, and is still receiving lots of air play in the states and overseas.
 One of the songs she wrote on the album entitled “Stand Up I’m Talkin’ About Texas” was listed as the No 1 most played song by western DJ’s according to the Fall 2019 edition of Western Way.
+She also released an EP with her son Jerry Don Plumlee entitled "Raisin' Hell In Heaven," and she and Jerry Don have nominated by AWA for Pure Country Duo with AWA, and the album has been nominated as Pure Country Album.
+In addition four of the songs have been nominated as as Pure Country Song.
+Dawn Anita was so sad to learn of her nephew Joe Diffie's death in March of 2020 from Covid.
+She released an EP of 5 unreleased duets that she and Joe had recorded prior to his signing with EPIC.
+She felt it is a great legacy and folks all over the world are enjoying listening to these tunes.
+This EP has also been nominated as Pure Country Album with AWA, and the song "Sweet Dreams Die Hard" has been nominated as Album of the Year.
 As you listen to Dawn Anita’s music, you will be enchanted with her pure vocals and her original style.
 Some songs will bring a tear to your eye, some will make you laugh, and some will set your toes to tappin’, and they all are sure to be pleasing to your ear!

 AWA 2018 Western Female Vocalist